Major Markus ‘Siege’ Brisbane

-- Hunter - Though its armour piercing shot does not stack with Breach, you'll need something to soften up enemies before your feat, and keep on hammering them, if they somehow managed to survive.
-In Foxhole they get an absurd level of DEF for a warjack, and with Pathfinder they navigate rough terrain with ease.
+- Hunter - Though its armour piercing shot does not stack with Breach, you'll need something to soften up enemies before your feat and keep on hammering them if they somehow managed to survive.
+In Foxhole they get an absurd level of DEF for a warjack and with native Pathfinder they navigate rough terrain with ease.

-- Ironclad and Ol' Rowdy - you want your Breach shots and blows to be telling, so you want to hit the enemy in the first place.
-Nothing is easier, if these jacks knocked your target down with Tremor before.
+- Ironclad - You want your Breach shots and blows to be telling, so you want to bring at least one heavy melee 'jack.
+Jacks that can knock your target down make clean up even easier.
 The Avenger can also knock down at range, though its speed can be an issue.

-- Defender – Boosting both the attack and damage roll on Brisbane's feat turn can inflict insane amounts of damage to even particularly tough 'casters such as The Butcher or Terminus, and knocks out more than 2 damage column of a Khador heavy on average.
+- Defender – Boosting the damage roll on Brisbane's feat turn can inflict insane amounts of damage to even particularly tough casters and 'jacks.
+On average it knocks out at least two damage columns of a Khador heavy.

-- Stormwall and Hurricane - both sport deadly, long range weaponry, something that can make the most out of the feat.
-They are also resilient enough to stay alive, until Brisbane drops Breach.
+- Stormwall and Hurricane - Both sport deadly, long range weaponry which can make the most out of the feat.
+They are also resilient enough to stay alive until Brisbane drops Breach.
 The Hurricane is suitable for Rift arcing too.

-- Triumph - his character jack, which gets boosted damage rolls due to his bond.
-Its out of activation shot can soften up targets before feat (and the damage is still boosted), while the power-up focus can be spent on boosting the attack roll.
-Shield guard is a nice addition, and its amended price makes it nearly auto-include.
+- Triumph - His character 'jack, which gets boosted damage rolls due to his bond.
+Its maintenance phase shot can soften up targets before feat (and the damage is still boosted).
+Shield guard is a nice addition and its only two points more than Defender makes it an auto-include.

 Other Cygnar models

 Video Battle Reports

 - See also Category: Video Battle Reports for more casters with videos.